 Will you stay in the UK or go overseas to find a surrogate to help you?

 Family court statistics show that UK parents through surrogacy are split reasonably evenly between those who go overseas for surrogacy and those who find a surrogate in the UK.
 The law – as well as your experience – will work be different depending on whether you follow a UK surrogacy path or an international surrogacy path.

 Surrogacy in the UK

-Surrogacy is legal in the UK.
-However, the law prohibits third parties arranging surrogacy for profit and outlaws advertising for surrogates, so finding a surrogate can be challenging.
-Once you have found a surrogate, any agreement you enter into is unenforceable under UK law (although arrangements rarely go wrong in practice).
-Find out more about how the law governs surrogacy arrangements in the UK.
+Surrogacy is legal in the UK, but the law prohibits third parties from arranging surrogacy for profit and bars advertising for surrogates, and this can make the process of finding a surrogate lengthy, informal and uncertain.
+Find out more about the legal framework governing surrogacy in the UK.